docker/docs/get-started/part3.md

 It's as easy as that to stand up and scale your app with Docker.
 You've taken a huge step towards learning how to run containers in production.
-Up next, you will learn how to run this app as a bonafide swarm on a cluster of Docker machines.
+Up next, you learn how to run this app as a bonafide swarm on a cluster of Docker machines.

 > **Note**: Compose files like this are used to define applications with Docker, and can be uploaded to cloud providers using [Docker